Is your state going green?

 Maybe you’re new to hybrid cars, or maybe you were an early adopter.
 If you count yourself among the relative few who owned and drove a hybrid in 2001, you were definitely an early adopter.
+This was the year that we sold our first used hybrid at CarMax.
+(It was a silver Honda Insight, bought by a customer in Maryland.)
 Back then, your choices were a Honda Insight or a Toyota Prius and, if you really had hunted around, a General Motors EV-1 or a Toyota RAV4 EV.

-This was also the year that CarMax sold its first used hybrid.
-(It was a silver Honda Insight, bought by a customer in Maryland.)Fast forward to today!
-Drivers have bought nearly 100,000 used hybrids and EVs at CarMax.
+Fast forward to today!
+Drivers have purchased nearly 130,000 used hybrids and EVs at CarMax.
 We’ve helped millions of car-buying customers over the years — and today, we’re helping more and more drivers to get behind the wheel of a used hybrid, plug-in hybrid, or EV.

-Here are CarMax’s top 10 states for sales of these eco-friendly vehicles in 2016:
+Here are CarMax’s top 10 states for sales of these eco-friendly vehicles in 20181:

 Fluctuating fuel prices.

 Corporate Average Fuel Economy (CAFE) mandates.
 At this writing, the federal government is requiring automakers to increase the overall mpg ratings on its vehicles; there’s a CAFE mandate to improve fuel economy so passenger vehicles can achieve goals of 50 miles per gallon in the not-too-distant future.
 Hybrid technology can help automakers to reach these goals.

 Technology innovation.
 As automakers refine and improve their hybrid and EV technologies, the benefit to consumers improves.
 Boosted battery power means more distance you can cover on a single charge.
 Five years ago, who thought a car like the Chevy Bolt could drive 238 miles before needing a recharge?
 Batteries weigh less today than in the early days, and less weight means more range.
 Use of more lightweight materials like aluminum will also help to boost range.

 According to the US Department of Energy, driving a hybrid version of a gas-burning vehicle can significantly boost your miles per gallon.
 A 2016 Ford Fusion (2.5L gas engine, automatic transmission) delivers an average of 26 combined city/highway mpg; the 2016 Fusion Hybrid delivers an impressive 41 mpg (combined)!
 We found that CarMax customers who purchased a hybrid/EV in 2018 have saved an estimated three million gallons of fuel last year.2